Danny-Devs/gitlify/docs/prd.md

 ## Project Overview

-**CodeGrok** is an application designed to help developers deeply understand public GitHub repositories through AI-powered analysis and progressive learning paths.
-The platform provides multiple layers of explanation, from high-level architectural overviews to detailed code annotations, alongside interactive visualizations.
-The primary goal is to reduce the learning curve for complex codebases, enabling users to progress from initial understanding to making meaningful open source contributions.
+**CodeGrok** is an application designed to help developers master public GitHub repositories through AI-powered analysis and progressive learning paths.
+The platform provides multiple layers of explanation, from high-level architectural overviews to detailed code annotations, alongside interactive visualizations - all without the recurring costs of commercial LLM APIs.
+The primary goal is to reduce the learning curve for complex codebases, enabling users to progress from initial understanding to making meaningful open source contributions while leveraging their existing computing resources.

 ### Value Proposition

-Developers struggle with understanding unfamiliar codebases, especially when considering contributing to open source projects.
+Developers struggle with mastering unfamiliar codebases, especially when considering contributing to open source projects.
 CodeGrok solves this by:

 - Providing multi-layered explanations that adapt to the user's current understanding level
 - Generating side-by-side code annotations that explain complex functions and components
 - Creating architectural visualizations that illustrate system relationships
 - Building progressive learning paths from basic comprehension to contribution readiness
+- Eliminating API costs by using local LLMs instead of expensive closed-source models
 - Identifying opportunities for contributions (missing tests, documentation, refactoring)
 - Enabling users to track their progress across repositories they're studying
 - Leveraging collective feedback to continuously improve explanations